kandaplatform/kanda-community/README.md

 ---

 # Kanda
+>Welcome to the Kanda Community repository!
+This repository is the hub for project transparency and user interaction.
+>*   **Release Notes**: Stay up to date with the latest features and fixes.
+>*   **Feedback**: Share your suggestions, report bugs, or request new features using our issue templates.
+>
+>I am working on this project solo, so responses and updates are provided on a best-effort basis.
+Thank you for your support and understanding!

 Kanda is a lightweight, cost-efficient learning platform designed for hands-on technical training and assessment.
 It enables users to create, share, and practice Linux-based scenarios in a browser-based terminal environment.